quarkme84/qksplot/README.rst

 .. code:: python

    import random
-   from rootplots import hist  # hist module contains histograms from rootplots import mpl  # mpl module helps to do plot
+   from qksplot import hist  # hist module contains histograms from qksplot import mpl  # mpl module helps to do plot

    # create a 1-Dimensional
    h1 = hist.Hist1D(100, -3, 3)  # histogram of 100 bins, first bin starts at -3.0, last bin ends at 3.0